 - Flag Card – You can flag a card by providing the flagging comment in the Business Rule.

-- Unflag Card – You can unflag a card by providing the comment which was used to flag the card.
+- Unflag Card – You can unflag a card by providing the comment that was used to flag the card.
 The system will find the flagging comment and unflag that particular flag only.

 Note: If you are using dynamic actions for a Business Rule(for example, set Planned End Date = Planned Start Date +15), then read this section on the dynamic actions.

-Defining Dynamic Data Condition or Actions for Complex Scenarios
+Defining Dynamic Data Conditions or Actions for Complex Scenarios

 You can define a wide variety of options for your conditions and actions so that you can trigger the execution of business rules for complex conditions with ease.
 All these when used together become a powerful way to trap any complex data condition and take action as per the business need.
 You can define dynamic conditions and actions with –